Publications Honor Southwestern for Diversity

 Southwestern was recently identified as one of the most diverse law schools in the country by both the National Jurist and INSIGHT Into Diversity magazines.
 National Jurist included Southwestern as #15 on its "Diversity Honor Roll" featured in the November 2012 issue.
 The listing was based on percentage of minority faculty and percentage of students in minority categories.
 Click here to view the full article.

 Southwestern was also among the honorees to receive the first annual Higher Education Excellence in Diversity (HEED) award from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.
 As a winner of the HEED award - a national award honoring U.S. colleges and universities that demonstrate an outstanding commitment to diversity and inclusion - Southwestern was one of only two law schools among the 48 academic institutions to be recognized in INSIGHT Into Diversity magazine's December 2012 issue.
-Click here and skip to page 20 to view the full article; Southwestern is highlighted on page 24.

 "These awards mean a great deal to the Southwestern community since we have always viewed diversity as one of our strongest assets," said Associate Dean/Dean of Students and Diversity Affairs Nyree Gray.
 "Our ability to train future lawyers who become leaders in the legal community is based on our commitment to diversity and inclusion."